influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSize(size)
 ```

-When type=persistent-claim, defines the size of the persistent volume claim (i.e 1Gi).
-Mandatory when type=persistent-claim.
+"When type=persistent-claim, defines the size of the persistent volume claim (i.e 1Gi).
+Mandatory when type=persistent-claim."

 ### fn spec.kafka.storage.withSizeLimit